opariffazman/UE4Commandlets/README.md

 ## Pre-Requisites

-Clone this repository inside your Source Build of Unreal Engine Folder & Re-Compile/Build before use.
+Clone this repository and paste the `Engine` Folder inside your **Source Build** of Unreal Engine Folder & Re-Compile/Build before use.

 ## Commandlet Usage